Faculty & Resident Profiles

 Executive Office and Administrative Assistant

 Jessica was born in Minneapolis, Minnesota, and grew up in New Brighton, Minnesota.
 She received her Bachelor of Science degree in Biology from the University of Minnesota and her Bachelor of Science degree in Accounting from Bemidji State University.
 She has worked at the University Of Minnesota School Of Dentistry for seven years.
-When not at work, she enjoys spending time with her husband, traveling, and gardening.
+When not at work, she enjoys spending time with her family, traveling, and gardening.